Rom-mtl/frontUlysse/README.md

 ## User Sotries

-As a client I would book a trip to Ulysse's countrie : Ithaque.
+- As a client I would book a trip to Ulysse's countrie : Ithaque.
-As a client I would fight against the best Gladiators of Ithaque.
+- As a client I would fight against the best Gladiators of Ithaque.
-As a client I would know caracteristics of the hotels.
+- As a client I would know caracteristics of the hotels.
-As a client I would know caracteristics of the Gladiators As a client I would be able to contact the companie
+- As a client I would know caracteristics of the Gladiators
+- As a client I would be able to contact the companie
+- As a Director I would be able to manage content of website (Gladiators and Hotels)

 ## Figma Makets